Explore quantum

 The Azure Quantum Resource Estimator is designed specifically for future, fault-tolerant quantum systems.
 Starting from well-known pre-defined qubit parameter settings and Quantum Error Correction (QEC) schemes, a developer can estimate resources for an application or algorithm using the Resource Estimator to understand how choices such as qubit technology, or assumed error correction scheme, will impact overall runtime.
 More advanced users can review the formulas and values used to derive each estimate and can configure settings across a wide range of machine characteristics such as operation error rates, operation speeds, and error correction schemes.
 Running comparisons across configurations can help quantum developers refine their solutions to run efficiently on future, scaled quantum machines.

-To learn more about Resource Estimation, including how to get started with the Azure Quantum Resource Estimator, check out the Azure Quantum release announcement.
+To learn more about Resource Estimation, including how to get started with the Azure Quantum Resource Estimator, check out the Microsoft Quantum release announcement.

 The Azure Quantum Resource Estimator has been designed with capabilities to help you analyze and optimize your quantum applications.